CheckPointSW/charts/checkpoint/cloudguard/README.md

 This chart deploys the agents required by [Check Point CloudGuard](https://secure.dome9.com/) to provide Inventory Management, Posture Management, Image Assurance, Visibility, Threat Intelligence, Runtime Protection, Admission Control, and Monitoring capabilities.

+Note: notice that some of the above capabilities require enrollment in the Early Availability program (contact a Check Point representative for more details).

 ## Prerequisites

 General